Little Martha

-"Little Martha" was the only Allman Brothers Band track written solely by group leader and partial namesake Duane Allman.
-The song first appeared as the final studio track on the Allman Brothers Band's fourth album, Eat a Peach, released in 1972.
+"Little Martha" is an acoustic guitar song composed by Duane Allman, which appeared as the final studio track on the Allman Brothers Band's fourth album, Eat a Peach, released in 1972.
+It was the Band's only track written solely by group leader and lead guitarist Allman.
 The track was recorded in October 1971, a few weeks before Duane Allman's death in a motorcycle accident.

-Allman's original recording of the song is a bouncy fingerstyle acoustic guitar instrumental duet with minimal accompaniment.
-Allman and bandmate Dickey Betts played the tune on 6-string guitars using open E tuning, one using a flat-top guitar, and one using a resonator guitar.
+Allman's original recording of the song is a bouncy fingerstyle instrumental duet with minimal accompaniment.
+Allman and bandmate Dickey Betts played the tune on 6-string guitars using open E tuning, Allman using a Dobro resonator guitar on lead, and Betts playing rhythm on a flat-top guitar.
 The song's simple melody and rhythmic counterpoint quickly made it a favorite among fans; acoustic guitar virtuoso Leo Kottke, who often covered the song in performance, once called it "the most perfect guitar song ever written."

 Song origin

 The story goes that Allman had a dream where Jimi Hendrix showed him the melody of the tune in a Holiday Inn motel bathroom, using the sink faucet as a guitar fretboard.
 Remembering the melody during the October 1971 sessions that produced most of the third side of what would become Eat a Peach, Allman laid down the track, joined only by Dickey Betts and bassist Berry Oakley, though Oakley's part would be mixed out of the final version, leaving the number as a duet for the two guitarists.
 (Oakley's part would be restored on the 1989 box set Dreams.)